Inoran: 1986–2009: Luna Sea, solo debut, Fake? and Tourbillon

+2010–present: Reunions, Muddy Apes and continued solo career

 In May 2010, Inoran and Orange Range guitarist Naoto created and released the song "Love For..." for the victims of the 2010 Haiti earthquake.
 In August, he appeared with the other members of Luna Sea at a press conference in Hong Kong, where they officially announced their reunion and their 20th Anniversary World Tour Reboot -to the New Moon-.
-On September 19, Inoran joined British rock band Feeder on stage at the Tokyo Unit for a cover version performance of the Nirvana track "Breed".
-Feeder's bass player Taka Hirose played on Inoran's next single, "Hide and Seek".
+On September 19, Inoran joined British rock band Feeder on stage at the Tokyo Unit for a cover of the Nirvana track "Breed".
+Feeder's bass player Taka Hirose then played on Inoran's next single, October 2011's "Hide and Seek".

-Inoran released the album Teardrop on March 30, 2011 and went on tour in support of it.
-In April the song "Love For...", which he and Orange Range guitarist Naoto created in 2010 for the Haiti earthquake, was offered for download once again.
+Inoran released the album Teardrop on March 30, 2011, and went on tour in support of it.
+In April, "Love For..." was offered for download once again.
 This time with the proceeds donated to aid reconstruction of the area damaged by the 2011 Tōhoku earthquake and tsunami.
-On September 21, his first album Sou was re-released with a new version of the title track, the bonus track "The Agenda", which was a B-side on his debut single and features American hip-hop artist Black Thought, and a DVD of the promotional video for "Sou".
+On September 21, Inoran's first album Sou was re-released with a new version of the title track, the bonus track "The Agenda", which was a B-side on his debut single and features American hip-hop artist Black Thought, and a DVD of the promotional video for "Sou".

-In June 2012, Inoran teamed up with Taka Hirose once again, as well as Feeder's support guitarist Dean Tidey and 8otto's vocalist Maeson, to form the band Muddy Apes.
+Inoran appeared in the music video for Kiyoharu's May 2012 single "The Sun".
+The following month, he teamed up with Taka Hirose once again, as well as Feeder's support guitarist Dean Tidey and 8otto's vocalist Maeson, to form the band Muddy Apes.
 Their debut album, Crush It, was released in Japan by King Records and digitally in Europe by Bishi Bishi on September 5.
-Inoran's album Dive Youth, Sonik Dive was released on June 27, 2012 and includes "Lemontune", a song originally by Fake?.
+Inoran's album Dive Youth, Sonik Dive was released on June 27, 2012, and includes "Lemontune", a song originally by Fake?.
 Anna Tsuchiya provides additional vocals on the song "No Options", the limited edition of the album comes with a DVD and a 12-inch vinyl record with "No Options - Mirrorless", a version of the song which Inoran sings himself.
 It was supported with a nationwide Japanese tour that also celebrated his 15th anniversary as a solo artist.
-On August 31 in Stockholm, he kicked off his first European tour, Seven Samurais, which took him to Vienna, Cologne, Hamburg, Venice, Milan and ended on September 16 in Paris.
+On August 31 in Stockholm, he kicked off his first European tour, Seven Samurais, which took him to Vienna, Cologne, Hamburg, Venice and Milan, and ended on September 16 in Paris.